This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 - Olive Oil.
 You can use extra virgin olive oil or regular olive oil for this recipe.

 - Dried Oregano.
 Optional but it does lend a bit of background flavor.
-Normally I always opt for fresh ingredients but dried oregano works great in this tomato soup.

 - Heavy cream.
 There is just a touch of heavy cream in this tomato basil soup.
-Just a little is all you need to bring out the sweetness of the tomatoes and basil and to impart the creaminess of this tomato soup.

 How to make tomato basil soup

-- Prep your ingredients: This is where you dice up the shallot, garlic and rinse the fresh basil.
+- Prep your ingredients: This is where you dice up the shallot, and garlic and rinse the fresh basil.

 - Cook it up on the stovetop: Sauté your shallots and garlic until soft and then add your chicken stock and canned tomatoes.
 Don't forget to break up those tomatoes to help them release their juices.